-It’s been a decade since California enacted a law restricting drivers from making calls without the aid of a hands-free device.
+It has been a decade since California enacted a law restricting drivers from making calls without the aid of a hands-free device.
 In 2008, a ban on texting or reading messages while driving was added.

-But technology outpaced those restrictions.
+But technology has outpaced those restrictions.

 “You can do a thousand different things on your phone,” Sloat said.
 “But if an officer pulls up next to you, he or she doesn’t know if that person is texting or talking, which they are not supposed to do, or checking their GPS or their music, which isn’t against the law but is still a distraction.”

 In California last year, 16 drivers were killed in collisions involving inattention and a hand-held cellphone.
 More than 500 drivers were injured in crashes involving similar factors, according to the CHP.